Pinterest Pixel

 Nominal Formula

-An example that illustrates the NOMINAL function’s utility is a side-by-side loan comparison.
-When I look at two different loan offers with varying effective interest rates and compounding cycles, the differences in compounding make a straightforward comparison challenging.
+When you look at two different loan offers with varying effective interest rates and compounding cycles, the differences in compounding make a straightforward comparison challenging.
 By converting these rates to their nominal counterparts using Excel, I can make an apples-to-apples comparison.

 Nominal Formula